tmors/zk-fix/local-setup-test/README.md

 reth: only "reth:v0.2.0-beta.2"
 instance-type:

-- zkmintlayer: can deploy contract and transfer
+- zkthunder: can deploy contract and transfer
 - latest2.0: can transfer
 - hyperlocal: can deploy contract and transfer